⏳12 minute read

-Sometimes the creditors shouting the loudest aren't always the ones you should pay first.
-Generally, priority debts are ones that have bad consequences for you when they're not paid, such as:
+Sometimes the creditors shouting the loudest are not always the ones you should pay first.
+Generally, priority debts are ones that have bad consequences for you when they are not paid but they might need prioritising for other reasons too, take a look below for more information.

 - Loss of home